 Monaural Phono Cartridges

 The Denon DL102 is fitted to the Velvet Touch tonearm, whose duties include tracing modern mono LP reissues as well as stereo LPs.
-The signal goes through a mild step up transformer before the phono stage just to warm things up a bit.
+I use a mild step up transformer before the phono stage just to warm things up a bit.
+A fresh nude conical tip was fitted by VAS Audio recently and it sounds as good as when I first unpacked it in the early 2000s.

 All the GE cartridges are plug and play on the Gray Research 108C tonearm: my GE VRII Pro and RPX Pro are fitted with a 0.7 mil and 1 mil stylus, respectively, and are tasked to replay vintage mono LPs while the single stud RPX has a 3 mil stylus for 78 shellac playback.